Motivational Interviewing & Mental Health

 Wondering how motivational interviewing can change your life?

 Motivational interviewing was a process initially developed by clinical psychologist William R. Miller and later expanded on with Stephen Rollnick as an option in clinical practice for those experiencing a substance use disorder.
-The process itself is based on the humanistic values of Carl Rogers in which patients are treated with empathy and unconditional positive regard.
-Miller and Rollnick developed a guide printed by Guilfold Press that serves as a foundation for helping patients change behavior using MI principles.
+The motivational interviewing process itself is based on the humanistic values of Carl Rogers in which patients are treated with empathy and unconditional positive regard.
+Miller and Rollnick developed a guide printed by Guilfold Press that serves as a foundation for helping patients change behavior using motivational interviewing principles.
 The theory and practice of MI in clinical psychology have evolved over subsequent decades, and it's now used in behavioral and cognitive psychotherapy for various conditions.

 Counselors may use MI as an evidence-based approach to help clients find the internal motivation to make beneficial changes.
 This could help clients cease smoking, abstain from substance use, adhere to medications, maintain healthy eating practices, or improve physical health conditions.

-In an MI session, the therapist often engages a person in a candid discussion to assess whether they’re genuinely interested in change.
+In a motivational interviewing session, the motivational interviewing therapist often engages a person in a candid discussion to assess whether they’re genuinely interested in change.
 Client autonomy is typically a key component of motivational interviewing.
-Motivational behaviors can differ greatly—and people change for many reasons.
-The motivation to change may originate in the patient, not the therapist, which makes it important to consider a client’s ideas in the process.
-Through extensive discussion or "interviewing" about a person's own reasons for change, during this collaborative process, clients can move away from ambivalence and establish a clear, personal argument for change to start achieving their goals.
-If a person engages in more “change talk,” they may be prepared to make meaningful changes.
+Motivational behaviors can differ greatly—and people use motivational interviewing for many reasons.
+The motivation to change may originate in the patient, not the motivational interviewing therapist, which makes it important to consider a client’s ideas in the motivational interviewing process.

 Who can benefit from motivational interviewing?